lorenzetti-hep/lorenzetti/README.md

-Lorenzetti is built on top of standard simulation technology employed on HEP experiments ([Pythia](http://home.thep.lu.se/~torbjorn/Pythia.html) and [Geant](https://geant4.web.cern.ch)).
-It is provided as a tool for the HEP community to freely exploit the full potential of calorimetry data.
+Lorenzetti is provided as a tool for the HEP community to freely exploit the full potential of calorimetry data.
 We expect that it enables the community to fill the gap for R&D in calorimetry technology for parsing by providing:

  - Simulated low-level calorimetry information;
  - Free-to-use data.

-Hence, it allows the HEP community to freely work on proof-of-concepts (POCs) using simulated data that is currently difficult to obtain on experiments and publish them independently.
+Hence, it allows the HEP community to freely work on proof-of-concepts (POCs) using full simulation (geant-based) that is currently difficult to obtain on experiments and publish them independently.
 We believe that the possibility to publish POCs apart from the experiments can be a powerful way to foster scientific exchange within the HEP community, but also to facilitate integration with the broader scientific community.

 We welcome everyone to contribute!